-Specially designed for the new National Curriculum, we offer our wonderful and stimulating educational sessions looking at life in the Stone Age – from the Palæolithic through to the Neolithic period.
+Specially designed for the National Curriculum, our wonderful and stimulating educational sessions looking at life in the Stone Age from the Palæolithic through to the Neolithic period.

-We start our study with the concepts of language and communication- what and how did they communicate to each other, emotions, gestures, noises, art.
+We start our study with the concepts of language and communication – how did people communicate?
+We’ll discuss emotions, gestures, noises, art.

-We introduce them to the concept of life in a cave and roundhouse, with a central hearth.
+We’ll introduce pupils to the concept of life in a cave and roundhouse, with a central hearth.
 We show how fire was made.
 What was the most important stone used for making tools?
 Children will get the chance to handle furs and hides, antlers, and flints, see how tools evolved, and find out what Stone Age people wore.

 How did our ancestors make shelters and early round houses?
-We build a wall out of sticks.
-Can be done outside if weather is ok – takes a bit of planning and extra resources- please ask for details.
+We’ll build a wall out of sticks to demonstrate.
+This can be done outside if the weather permits: it takes a bit of planning and extra resources so please ask for details.

-A hunt for food is acted out so that your class can understand tracking, trails, pits traps and snares, the use of spears, bow and arrow and fishing trident.
+A hunt for food is acted out so that your class can understand tracking, trails, pits traps and snares, the use of spears, bows and arrows and fishing tridents.